History of Otago: Refrigerated exports and development of the interior (1870–1900)

 Due to the gold rush by 1870 one quarter of New Zealanders lived in Otago and one third of exports came from there.
 In 1881 Dunedin was New Zealand's largest urban centre.
 The gold mining population with many new Irish and English immigrants shifted the province away from Scottish dominance.
 The Long Depression was a worldwide economic recession, beginning in 1873 and running either through the spring of 1879, or 1896, depending on the metrics used.
 In Otago this came soon after the end of the Gold Rush, however by 1882 pastoralism and the associated frozen-meat industry was able to send refrigerated loads to Britain.
 This lessened the effect of the depression and allowed for continued economic growth in Otago.

 The main export product was wool and lamb.
 However, in the 1880s erosion, rabbits and scab caused problems for sheep farmers.
 The first refrigerated shipment to Britain was in 1882 and left Port Chalmers (Oamaru?) on the SS Elderslie.
 This led to meat-freezing works being established near Dunedin (Burnside) and in Oamaru and Balclutha (Finegand).
 The forced subdivision of Otago's large holding soon followed between 1895 and 1909 in North Otago 15 runs became 540 farms.
 The hot summers and cold winters were good for orcharding which developed in Central Otago from the late 19th century.
 In order to support agriculture a rail network was built throughout Otago.
 Starting in Dunedin in 1889, reaching Hyde by 1894, Clyde in 1907 and Cromwell in 1921.
 While the gold rush diminished less labour-intensive gold mining became more common.
 From the 1880s quartz mining (instead of alluvium) became possible, while massive dredges continued to work the old deposits.
 These dredges also inspired the first hydro electric power station at Bullendale near Queenstown in 1886.
-This gold boom peaked between 1890–1900 but put a lot of individual prospectors out of business.
+This gold boom peaked between 1890 and 1900 but put a lot of individual prospectors out of business.

 The 1893 Women's Suffrage Petition was the second of two mass petitions to the New Zealand Government in support of women's suffrage.
 About one third of Dunedin women signed the petition, a higher percentage than any other city.

-In 1889 New Zealand's first women's trade union (the Tailoresses) was founded in Dunedin.
+The development of organised labour

 From the late 1880s onwards worker activists and middle-class reformers investigated poor working conditions in Dunedin and around Otago.
-Labour manifestos in the 1880s demanded the exclusion of Chinese as they were seen as working for low wages.
-In August 1890 the Maritime Council went on strike in sympathy with Australian maritime unionists. “ In 1894 Clutha went dry followed by the Oamaru district in 1905 and Bruce in 1922 and in 1917 6pm closing was introduced for pubs.
-Otago sent men to fight in the Boer War in South Africa.
-This was the first of many overseas military operations that mean from Otago took part in.
+In 1889 New Zealand's first women's trade union (the Tailoresses) was founded in Dunedin after the release of the Sweating Commission, had shown that for women employed in the clothing factories 'sweating' was endemic.